-Nature of Engagement 2023 2022
+Nature of Engagement 2024 2023

-Year-end audit P400,000 P350,000
+Year-end audit P425,000 P400,000

-Interim audit in preparation for the

-initial public offering - P690,000

-Quarterly agreed-upon procedures

-on use of proceeds P340,000 P85,000
+Quarterly agreed-upon procedures on use of proceeds - P340,000

 The Board of Directors, after consultation with the Audit Committee, recommends to the stockholders the engagement of the external auditors of the Company.
 The selection of external auditors is made on the basis of credibility, professional reputation, accreditation with the Philippine Securities and Exchange Commission, and affiliation with a reputable foreign partner.
 The professional fees of the external auditors of the Company are approved by the Company's Audit Committee after approval by the stockholders of the engagement and prior to the commencement of each audit season.